ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 The following features are out of the scope of this document:

   Authorization:
-  : RateLimit fields are not meant to support
+  : RateLimit header fields are not meant to support
     authorization or other kinds of access controls.

   Throttling scope: